wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 ## Our Ideas

-While preparing for a developer Salesforce job, we built some add-on components to develop our skill and demonstrate our capabilties.
+Here are some innovations:

+* When a button is pressed, send a ping into Salesforce.

-* Capture images such as bar codes or QR codes, converts to text, then inserts that info into Salesforce.
-Also, photos categorization on Machine Learning object recognition services within Amazon, Azure, Google, IBM, etc. This by a Android/iOS smartphone or a custom device such as the $249 Amazon DeepLens and <a target="_blank" href="https://www.target.com/p/google-vision-kit-aiy/-/A-53417081">$90 Google Vision Kit</a>.
+* Adapt the <a target="_blank" href="https://www.target.com/p/google-vision-kit-aiy/-/A-53417081">$90 Google Vision Kit</a> with a stand-alone camera to capture images such as bar codes or QR codes, converts to text, then inserts that info into Salesforce.
+Also, photos categorization on Machine Learning object recognition services within Amazon, Azure, Google, IBM, etc. This by a Android/iOS smartphone or a custom device such as the $249 Amazon DeepLens.

 * In a component window, watch a webcam of your house or behind your back.
 Use Einstein to alert if something changes.

-* Send a ping into Salesforce when a button is pressed.

 * Two-way sync of data in a shopping website running WordPress/WooCommerce.

-* A URL Shortener utility https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c
+* A <a target="_blank" href="https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c">URL Shortener utility</a>

 ## Learning